Health officials offer the following recommendations for keeping your child home from school when exhibiting flu symptoms:

 - avoid close contact with people who are sick

-For more flu information please refer to the following links:
+For more flu information from the Erie County